ELVIS-Project/elvis-database/docs/Deployment_Guide.rst

     #.
 Use pip to install the EDDA's dependencies::
         $ pip install -r elvis_site/requirements.txt

         Note that, if mysql isn't installed, then it is required for MySQL-Python and the package for mysql should be installed through yum
+        $ sudo yum install mysql-devel

     #.
 If pip cannot find a satisfactory Django version, find the URL manually from the `Django website<hthttps://www.djangoproject.com/download/>`__ then re-run the previous command. ::
         $ pip install https://www.djangoproject.com/download/1.7.b4/tarball/